dochouuuu/POO_L2/README.md

 # UBGarden – 2D Java Game
-UBGarden is a small **2D Java game** developed as part of a **second-year (L2) Object-Oriented Programming (OOP) course in Java**.
+UBGarden is a small **2D Java game** developed as part of my **second-year (L2) Object-Oriented Programming (OOP) course in Java**.
 The player controls a gardener whose goal is to rescue a lost hedgehog while avoiding enemies such as bees and wasps.
 The game features multiple garden levels where the player must explore the environment, collect items, unlock doors, and survive hazards in order to reach the hedgehog and complete the game.

 ## Author